Giardino Botanico Alpinia

 The Giardino Botanico Alpinia (4 hectares) is a botanical garden specializing in alpine plants, located at 800 m altitude above Stresa on Lake Maggiore, Province of Verbano-Cusio-Ossola, Piedmont, Italy.
-It can be reached via the Lido di Carciano - Alpino - Mottarone cable car, and is open daily in the warmer months.
+It could be reached via the Lido di Carciano - Alpino - Mottarone cable car until the Stresa–Mottarone cable car crash, and is open daily in the warmer months.

 The garden was established in 1934 with the name Duxia.
 Today it contains about 1,000 species, focusing mainly on the Alps and foothills, with additional specimens from the Caucasus, China, and Japan.
 Its collections include: